pcjdhhhh/TILB/README.md

 In the main file, just set the file_name to the time series file name you want to test.

 ## General Example
-Four datasets 'coil100'， 'Wafer' ， 'mixed_sinx' and 'gaussin' are provided.
+Two datasets 'coil100'， 'Wafer' are provided.
 Just run 'main.py'

 **Requirements**: NumPy, scipy, matplotlib, math, cv2, pandas,PIL